Akash-Solanki/KNN-algorithm/README.md

 # k-nearest-neighbors

-Implementation of KNN algorithm in MATLAB
+Implementation of KNN algorithm in python 3

 ## Description